 How do you like your coffee?
 Here in America, we drink it hot or iced, at cozy coffee shops, homey diners, in our own snug kitchens, and on-the-go (yay cupholders!).
+We have even started brewing it cold ever since the cold brew coffee trend swept the United States a few years ago.
 We are fairly new to the whole culture part of coffee, however.
-It wasn’t so long ago that a good old cup of joe was a dishwatery mug of instant grounds and boiling water, slugged down before a hard day’s work.
+As a Boston coffee company, we know that it wasn’t so long ago that a good old cup of joe was a dishwatery mug of instant grounds and boiling water, slugged down before a hard day’s work.
 The now-ubiquitous rush of the espresso machine and frother, fair-trade and locally roasted beans, and blends savored with a scone was unheard of just two decades ago.

 Americans are nothing if not enthusiastic adopters.
 We dive right in and make traditions our own.
-But where do they come from?
+At BostonbeaN Coffee Company, we strive to provide our customers with a wide variety of beverages representing the best of traditional coffee styles from around the world and from the United States.
+But where do the styles of coffee in the United States today stem from?
 Why do we order an Americano or Macchiato from our neighborhood hangout where tattooed teenagers add creative flourishes to the foam in our lattes?
 How are people in other places drinking their daily dose of caffeine?
 Let’s take a quick trip around the world to see how our foreign counterparts measure out their lives with coffee spoons, to paraphrase the poet T.S.
 Eliot.